Environmental Quality Incentives Program

 The Environmental Quality Incentives Program (EQIP) is a United States government program designed to assist farmers in improving environmental quality, particularly water quality and soil conservation.
 Congress established the program in the 1996 farm bill to provide primarily cost-sharing assistance, but also technical and educational assistance, aimed at promoting production and environmental quality, and optimizing environmental benefits.

 The program replaced the Agricultural Conservation Program, the Water Quality Incentives Program, the Great Plains Conservation Program, and the Colorado River Basin Salinity Control Program.
 EQIP was reauthorized in the 2002 farm bill at $0.4 billion in mandatory spending in FY2002 and rising to $1.3 billion in FY2007.
 The funding each year is to be divided, with 60% targeted to environmental concerns associated with livestock production and the remainder to crop production.
 Producers enter into contracts of 1 to 10 years.
 Participants can receive no more than $450,000 between FY2002 and FY2007.
 Two new sub-programs were created.
 One provides matching grants for innovative conservation efforts, such as using market systems to reduce pollution and promoting carbon sequestration in soil.
 The second is the Ground and Surface Water Conservation Program (GSWP).

 The program's financial aid to farmers in purchasing more efficient irrigation equipment was intended to conserve water.
 The assistance has had the unintended consequence of increasing water use and lowering water tables in the Great Plains as additional land was brought into cultivation to use the water that was "saved".

 Congress added features to the program in the 2018 Farm Bill.

 EQIP is administered by the Natural Resources Conservation Service in the Department of Agriculture.

+Historical programs

+Great Plains Conservation Program

+The Great Plains Conservation Program (GPCP), initiated in 1957, provided cost share and technical assistance to apply conservation on entire farms in 10 Great Plains states from the Dakotas and Montana to Texas and New Mexico.
+Contracts were limited to $35,000.
+At the end of 1995, over 6,800 farms in 558 counties with 20 e6acre were participating.
+It was replaced by the Environmental Quality Incentives Program (EQIP) in the 1996 farm bill (P.L.
+104-127).

+Agricultural Conservation Program

+The Agricultural Conservation Program (ACP) was a United States government program administered by the Farm Service Agency.
+It was the first conservation cost-sharing program, established by Congress in 1936 in the Soil Conservation and Domestic Allotment Act.
+The ACP and paid farmers up to $3,500 per year as an incentive to install approved practices for soil conservation and to protect water quality.
+The ACP was terminated in the 1996 farm bill and replaced by a new Environmental Quality Incentives Program (EQIP).